reahl/reahl/reahl-doc/doc/component/introduction.rst

 version from its predecessor.
 The migration machinery needs access to all |Migration|\s of all versions of all components to be able to compute a correct dependency tree.

-Add a key for each major.minor version that's been released of your component in the `versions` object of the `setup.cfg`\s component option.
+Add an entry for each minor release of your component in :ref:`the "versions" object <setup_cfg_versions>` of the `setup.cfg`\s component option.

-For each such version, add two elements:
+For each such version entry, add two sub-entries:
- - `install_requires` containing a list of the requirements that version had; and
+ - :ref:`"install_requires" <setup_cfg_install_requires>`: a list of the requirements that version had; and
- - `migrations` containing a list of the migration classes that need to run to bring the previous version's schema up to date to this version.
+ - :ref:`"migrations" <setup_cfg_install_migrations>`: a list of the migration classes that need to run to bring the previous version's schema up to date to this version.

-To prevent duplication, the version entry for the current release is not allowed to contain any requirements, since those can be gleaned from the currently declared requirements.
+To prevent duplication, the version entry for the current release is should not contain any requirements, since those are the usual `install_requires` of the current distribution package.

 If the current version does not have any migrations, it need not be listed at all, since it can be inferred.